YaoZhou89/iGS/README.md

 If you just want to use iGS directly, you can download the latest version [here](https://github.com/YaoZhou89/iGS/releases).

 ## Installation
 This software is free of installation.
 Netbean users could load the project directly from source folder.
 Executable java file is under iGS folder.
+For Windows and mac users：

+    double-click iGS.jar
-Windows and mac users could just double-click iGS.jar in the iGS folder; and Linux users could run the following command in terminal:
+Linux users could run the following command in terminal:

     sh iGS.sh